-Food.
-This includes the vast range of food products derived from plants, animals, and microbes.
-Fiber.
-Materials included here are wood, jute, cotton, hemp, silk, and wool.

-Fuel.
-Wood, dung, and other biological materials serve as sources of energy.

-Genetic resources.
-This includes the genes and genetic information used for animal and plant breeding and biotechnology.

-Biochemicals, natural medicines, and pharmaceuticals.
-Many medicines, biocides, food additives such as alginates, and biological materials are derived from ecosystems.

-- Ornamental resources.
-Animal and plant products, such as skins, shells, and flowers, are used as ornaments, and whole plants are used for landscaping and ornaments. - Fresh water.
-People obtain fresh water from ecosystems and thus the supply of fresh water can be considered a provisioning service.
-Fresh water in rivers is also a source of energy.
+- 8 Food.
+This includes the vast range of food products derived from plants, animals, and microbes. - 9 Fiber.
+Materials such as wood, jute, cotton, hemp, silk, and wool. - 10 Fuel.
+Wood, dung, and other biological materials serve as sources of energy. - Genetic resources.
+This includes the genes and genetic information used for animal and plant breeding and biotechnology. - Biochemicals, natural medicines, and pharmaceuticals.
+Many medicines, biocides, food additives such as alginates, and biological materials are derived from ecosystems. - Ornamental resources.
+Animal and plant products, such as skins, shells and flowers are used as ornaments and whole plants are used for landscaping and ornaments. - Freshwater.
+People obtain freshwater from ecosystems and thus the supply of freshwater can be considered a provisioning service.
+Freshwater in rivers is also a source of energy.
 Because water is required for other life to exist, however, it could also be considered a supporting service.

-Regulating Services.
-These are the benefits obtained from the regulation of ecosystem processes, including:

-- Air quality regulation.
-Ecosystems both contribute chemicals to and extract chemicals from the atmosphere, influencing many aspects of air quality. - Climate regulation.
+- Regulating Services.
+These are the benefits obtained from the regulation of ecosystem processes, including: - Air quality regulation.
+Ecosystems both contribute chemicals to and extract chemicals from the atmosphere, influencing many aspects of air quality; - Climate regulation.
 Ecosystems influence climate both locally and globally.
-At a local scale, for example, changes in land cover can affect both temperature and precipitation.
+For example, at a local scale, changes in land cover can affect both temperature and precipitation.
 At the global scale, ecosystems play an important role in climate by either sequestering or emitting greenhouse gases. - Water regulation.
 The timing and magnitude of runoff, flooding, and aquifer recharge can be strongly influenced by changes in land cover, including, in particular, alterations that change the water storage potential of the system, such as the conversion of wetlands or the replacement of forests with croplands or croplands with urban areas. - Erosion regulation.
 Vegetative cover plays an important role in soil retention and the prevention of landslides. - Water purification and waste treatment.
-Ecosystems can be a source of impurities (for instance, in fresh water) but also can help filter out and decompose organic wastes introduced into inland waters and coastal and marine ecosystems and can assimilate and detoxify compounds through soil and subsoil processes. - Disease regulation.
+Ecosystems can be a source of impurities (e.g., in fresh water) but also can help to filter out and decompose organic wastes introduced into inland waters and coastal and marine ecosystems and assimilate and detoxify compounds through soil and sub-soil processes. - Disease regulation.
 Changes in ecosystems can directly change the abundance of human pathogens, such as cholera, and can alter the abundance of disease vectors, such as mosquitoes. - Pest regulation.
 Ecosystem changes affect the prevalence of crop and livestock pests and diseases. - Pollination.
 Ecosystem changes affect the distribution, abundance, and effectiveness of pollinators. - Natural hazard regulation.
 The presence of coastal ecosystems such as mangroves and coral reefs can reduce the damage caused by hurricanes or large waves.